coopermaa/awesome-rack/README.md

 * [Pancake](https://github.com/hassox/pancake) - Construct Rack stacks as mixins.
 Almost all key aspects of web frameworks are covered in Pancake as mixins to help you create your own re-usable Rack Stacks without worrying about the really low level plumbing.
 * [Grape](https://github.com/intridea/grape) - An opinionated micro-framework for creating REST-like APIs in Ruby.
+* [Napa](https://github.com/bellycard/napa) - simple framework for building Rack based APIs using Grape, Roar and ActiveRecord.
+  It's designed to make it easy to quickly create and deploy new API services by providing generators, middlewares and a console similar to what you would expect from a Rails app
 * [Crep](https://github.com/crepe/crepe) - a lightweight API framework designed to help you write clean, fast web services in Ruby.
   With an elegant and intuitive DSL inspired by RSpec, and with a nod to Grape, Crepe makes API design simple.
 * [Lotus](https://github.com/lotus)- A complete MVC web framework for Ruby.